aporeto-inc/gaia/doc/documentation.md

 ##### `POST /namespacemappingpolicies`

-Creates a new namespace mapping policy.
+Creates a new namespace mapping.

 ##### `DELETE /namespacemappingpolicies/:id`